rdleone/odin-library/README.md

 # odin-library
-Project: Library from The Odin Project
+Project: Library from the Javascript path in The Odin Project